MarioLazokHU/MarioLazokHU/README.md

 - 👋 Hi, I’m @MarioLazokHU
-- 👀 I’m interested in javascript or react apps
+- 👀 I’m interested in javascript frontend & backend apps
-- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me: lazokmarios7@gmial.com